 If you are not familiar with GraphCMS, it is a flexible headless CMS with native GraphQL support.
 It is not a REST API with GraphQL slapped on top, it is a true GraphQL service.
 This combined with their excellent schema editor and content tools makes it an excellent choice for headless content management.

-We love it, but we did find one small drawback however.
+As I said earlier, we love it, even despite some of the growing pains it had last year.
+In the end, we did find one drawback however.
 We missed having an easy way to make backups of our information.
-Of course the vendor backs up all of our information, but we don’t have a mechanism to backup all the raw metadata and media files, only rendered artifacts.
+Of course the vendor backs up all of our information for us, but we don’t have a good mechanism to backup all the raw metadata and media files ourselves.
 We had no resources or time budgeted for something like this so we did without.

 I decided to do something about it and whip up a simple tool that will backup our GraphQL content data with a simple and easy to do use CLI.
 Since I did this on my own time I went ahead and made this tool open source.
 Today marks the launch of a stable release of this new tool called CMSutil.

 Download the code now on GitHub at https://github.com/arroyo/cmsutil